This information is not current and is being provided for reference purposes only

 Q & A: The Cabaret Tax

-This Informational Publication has been superseded by IP 97(7.1)
+This publication has been superseded by IP 97(7.1)

 PURPOSE: This publication is intended to answer some of the most frequently-asked questions concerning the application of the cabaret tax.